7 Types of Pelicans With Pictures

 Brown Pelicans are surprisingly agile in the air despite their size and can even hover over the water while searching for prey.

-They have distinctive white and brown coloring and a unique, angular beak that sets them apart from other pelicans.
+They are distinctively white and brown in coloring and have a unique, angular beak that sets them apart from other pelicans.

 7. Dalmatian Pelican